vitorguima/sd-011-project-starwars-planets-search/README.md

 - React hook useContext
 - React hook useEffect

-This idea of this project was to create an application for searching starwars planets with the possibility of filtering them.
+The idea of this project was to create an application for searching starwars planets with the possibility of filtering them.
 It was made using an [API](https://swapi-trybe.herokuapp.com/api/planets/) with the planets information.